-White Snakeroot – Ageratina altissima, a member of the Aster family - is a native plant once thought to cure snakebites, but in fact, it's toxic.
+White SnakerootWhite Snakeroot - <em>Ageratina altissima</em>, a member of the Aster family - is a native plant once thought to cure snakebites, but in fact, it's toxic.

 The Fashionable Colors Of FallYou can't exactly plan to have hot pink roses and hibiscus blooming beside maroon dogwood leaves every fall, but the surprise is part of the fun.